jemberton/yashd/README.md

 ## Installation

-YASHD can be installe dusing Docker or manually.
+YASHD can be installed using Docker or manually.

 ### docker